mayasharma2110/Keep-Riding/README.md

 I also added html code (shown below) so that the browser displays the correct size image to optimise runtime/performance.

-> div class="d-sm-block d-md-none --> Small image here
+> div class="d-sm-block d-md-none" --> Small image here

 > div class="d-none d-md-block" --> Original size image here

 I also resized (50%) the images used on the contact page in case this improved performance although it was not directly suggested in the report.
 I added a media query into css so that small devices used the resized image instead.

-The link above did mention that it is common to serve 3-5 sizes of an image, however in the interest of time I stuck with just 2 sizes.
+The link above did mention that it is common to serve 3-5 sizes of an image, however in the interest of time I served 2 sizes of each image.
 If more time was available more sizes could have been created using the above code and adding some extra html/css code for which image size to display and when.

-New metrics for home and contact pages after update above:
+New metrics for home and contact pages after updates above:
 | Device | Page |  Performance | Accessibility  | Best Practises  | SEO |
 |---|---|---|---|---|---|
 | Mobile  |  Home | 94% | 100% | 93% | 100% |